Nextiva / Blog / VoIP

 Example: During a product recall, a food manufacturing company uses its toll-free number to handle a surge in customer inquiries, providing timely information and instructions on product returns and replacements.

 Numbers with toll-free area codes are incredibly important to businesses of all sizes.
-They lend more credibility than local numbers, which can be an essential part of scaling your business.
+They lend more credibility than a local number, which can be an essential part of scaling your business.
 A toll-free number practically screams “established, responsible organization.”

 Consider choosing a trusted VoIP phone system service provider that offers toll-free numbers.